BirdeeHub/KaliVagrantPracticeBox/README.txt

 **ATTENTION**
+The relevant config files must be in their default locations for CopyOVPN.bat AND CopySSH.bat AND CopyFireFox.bat to function properly.
-NEEDS TO BE PLACED IN HOME FOLDER FOR CopyOVPN.bat AND CopySSH.bat TO FUNCTION PROPERLY (and by extension, VSCode_environment.bat will also not work as it calls these 2 scripts) **/ATTENTION**
+(and by extension, VSCode_environment.bat will also not work as it calls these 3 scripts) these scripts need path edits to be run individually.
+The intention is for you to use VSCode_environment.bat to run all 3 and open VSCode.

+You can put this repository wherever you want though.

+In order to copy firefox configuration, it requires you to open firefox in the vm, and then close it again, and then run the script /home/vagrant/copy_firefox.sh This is because you need a profile to copy the settings to.
+**/ATTENTION**

 vm start in gui and headless done through the .bat files in .vm_ctl